ryandkuster/ngsComposer/README.md

 |q_percent|percentage of reads >= q_min quality scores|number between 0 and 100|95
 |trim_mode|basis to automatically trim 3' ends |'whisker', 'quartile', 'median', or 'mean' (quotes required)|'whisker'
 |auto_trim|using trim_mode basis, trim read at 3' ends at first position meeting this minimum value|integer between 0 and 40|20

+An example configuration file may look like this:

 **conf.py**